khurrumsaleem/pynuctran/README.md

 ## Features

+- Friendly to all physicists!
+In order to understand the method implemented in PyNUCTRAN, you only need to know Poisson distribution and matrix multiplications!
+Free from math jargons, hard-to-understand algorithms and approximations.
 - Capable of simulating complex transmutation chains.
 - PyNUCTRAN simulates the actual transmutations processes without losing the accuracy of the computation.
 - Create a plot of various isotope concentrations.